-Olympus DS-9500 and Philips DPM8000: A Comparison of Two Leading Digital Dictaphones
+Olympus DS 9500 and Philips DPM 8000: Comparing Two Leading Digital Dictaphones

-Since its initial release back in 2013, the DPM 8000 has remained as Philips’ flagship offering in the field of professional dictation devices.
+Since its initial release back in 2013, the Philips DPM 8000 has remained the flagship offering in the field of professional dictation devices.

-Now, with the recent release of the DS-9500, Olympus aims to set the industry standard in professional dictation.
+Now, with the recent release of the Olympus DS 9500, Olympus aims to set the industry standard in professional dictation.
 But how do these two devices compare?

 Perhaps the most noticeable element when first comparing these devices is the striking similarity between these two offerings.
-Both feature 2.4-inch displays of identical resolution, slide switches for ease of use when recording and reviewing dictations, and a row of three function buttons directly below the display.
+Both feature 2.4-inch displays with the identical resolution, slide switches for ease of use when recording and reviewing dictations, and a row of three function buttons directly below the display.

 Under the hood, the recency of Olympus’ release starts to become apparent.
-In an effort to streamline dictation workflow, Olympus have fitted the DS-9500 with Wi-Fi functionality, allowing the user to immediately send dictations directly to the dictation module software or a chosen email address, without the need to connect the device to a PC via a cradle or USB cable.
+In an effort to streamline dictation workflow, Olympus has fitted the DS 9500 with Wi-Fi functionality, allowing the user to immediately send dictations directly to the dictation module software or a chosen email address, without the need to connect the device to a PC via a cradle or USB cable.

-One final observation on these devices that may influence the prospective buyer is the difference in their internal storage, or lack thereof.
-Olympus have fitted out the DS-9500 with 2GB of internal storage, with a SD card slot allowing for up to an additional 32GB of storage.
-The DPM-8000 does not come with this onboard storage, however Philips includes a 4GB memory card in the box to make up for this.
+One final observation on these devices that may influence the prospective buyer is the difference in their internal storage or lack thereof.
+Olympus have fitted out the DS-9500 with 2GB of internal storage, with an SD card slot allowing for up to an additional 32GB of storage.
+The Philips DPM 8000 does not come with this onboard storage, however, Philips includes a 4GB memory card in the box to make up for this.

 Both Olympus and Philips bring forth the most up-to-date technological and design advancements…

-With these latest entries in the dictaphone market, both Olympus and Philips bring forth the most up-to-date technological and design advancements, to create devices that are reliable and practical.
-Functionally, both these devices can be trusted for the working professional.
-The decision will ultimately come down to either the slightly more robust and polished look and feel of the DPM-8000, against the more accessible and easily readable display and added buttons on the DS-9500.
+With these latest entries in the dictaphone market, both Olympus and Philips bring forth the most up-to-date technology and design advancements, to create devices that are reliable and practical.
+Functionally, both these devices can be trusted by the working professional.
+The decision will ultimately come down to either the slightly more robust and polished look and feel of the DPM 8000, against the more accessible and easily readable display and added buttons on the DS 9500.